Syrris Ltd: History

-Products and Innovations
+Products

-Syrris designs and manufactures products for chemists including flow chemistry, microreactor and automation technology products.
+Syrris designs and manufactures products for chemists including flow chemistry, microreactor, and automation technology products.
 The products are for use in different applications, such as process chemistry, discovery chemistry, crystallization, and other chemistry related applications.

 Operations

-Since 2001 Syrris has focused heavily on global exports.
+Since 2001, Syrris has focused heavily on global exports.
 At the end of 2007, the company launched 2 new product ranges, and with these new products, the company expanded their distribution network into markets such as India, Japan, Italy and Australia.
 Currently the company exports over 90% of their products, with 35% of this business in Asia.

 In January 2010 it was announced that Syrris were to open their latest global subsidiary office in Brazil, a move backed by UK Trade & Investment with the aim of increasing trade with South America.
 This has been praised by the incumbent Business Secretary, Vince Cable, who in October 2010 said "it is clear to me that there is great untapped potential in the UK’s business relationship with Brazil.
 Syrris is one company that is clearly leading the way."